algopapi/Auto-GPT/README.md

 ## Current issues

 1. Only works with the local cache memory,
+2. The founder messages his supervisor...
+This should be fixed by removing the command from the prompt for founders
-2. The supervisor tends to keep "herassing" the staff. i.e., constantly asking them for updates. (maybe try to add prompts "no micromanagement, etc..")
+3. The supervisor tends to keep "herassing" the staff. i.e., constantly asking them for updates. (maybe try to add prompts "no micromanagement, etc..")
-3. Agents tend to overhire.
+4. Agents tend to overhire.
 It might be worth experimenting with prompt instructions.

 ## Future work...
 1. Give the agents context of the organization they are a part of.
 They are unaware of that at the moment.
 This might help align them a bit better.